Skip to main content

 Goals

-As an academic institution, the Institute for Security Research and Crisis Management pursues the goal of expanding knowledge on this specific subject area, making it accessible and communicating it.
+As an academic institution, the Institute pursues the goal of expanding knowledge in the specific subject area on the one hand and making it accessible and communicating it on the other.
 This strategic goal is to be achieved through various operational processes:

-• Participating in research tenders on a national and international level
+• Participation in research tenders at national and international level

-• Academic qualification of specialist staff through basic, advanced and further trainings
+• Academic qualification of specialised staff in the form of basic, advanced and further training

 Publications